musembijoel/musembijoel/markdown.practice.md

 **Am a believer,** *the faith moves mountain type.*

-My favorite bible verses are
+My favorite bible verses are;
 - John 10:10
-- Jeremiah 27:7
+- 2 Timothy 4:7
-- John 2:16
+- John 3:16

 >Strive to be the change I want to see